mlflow/mlflow/docs/source/llms/deployments/index.rst

 REST API
 ~~~~~~~~
 The REST API allows you to send HTTP requests directly to the MLflow AI Gateway.
-This is useful if you're not using Python or if you prefer to interact with a deployments server using HTTP directly.
+This is useful if you're not using Python or if you prefer to interact with a gateway server using HTTP directly.

 Here are some examples for how you might use curl to interact with the MLflow AI Gateway: